 moment to moment by oscillating peaks of melodrama and troughs of

-as any of us in the 'real' world have learned to expect from a lifetime
+as we in the 'real' world have learned to expect from a lifetime

 of superhero comics, schlocky action movies, and public education

-moment and the most liberal application of Murphy's Law.
+moment and the liberal application of Murphy's Law.
 Even the

 rules governing BrikWars itself are unresistingly overturned by a